PlagueHO/Powershell/DSCTools/README.md

 This module provides helper functions for setting up and using Desired State Configration.

 ### Overview
-Anyone who has attempted to install and use DSC and DSC pull servers knows that it can be a little bit of a tricky process.
+Anyone who has attempted to install and use DSC and DSC pull servers knows that it can be a bit of a complicated process.
 This module attempts to simplify the process by putting all the pieces together in simple functions.
 #### Function Invoke-DSCCheck
 Forces the LCM on the specified nodes to trigger a DSC check.